Zephinax/ClearQuest/README.md

 # To-Do-App

-This is simple To Do app with html &amp; css &amp; javaScript | I hope it is useful for you
+This is simple To Do app & I hope it is useful for you

 ## Features